s13o/simple-search/README.md

 There are two simple web interfaces designed for testing of the Search Server

-- First is a React application, but it is not actually ready yet.
-It will be just on a root url of the server [http://localhost:8080/](http://localhost:8080/)
+- First is a React application, (but actually it is not ready yet, sorry).
+It will be mapped to the "root url" of the server [http://localhost:8080/](http://localhost:8080/)
 - Second is a [API help](http://localhost:8080/help) page.
-But it contains small set of java scripts and form controls to test the API just from page
+But it contains small set of java scripts and form controls to test the API just from the page

 The server will be started with 4 pre-loaded document, the same with used by DBB tests.
 There are some screenshots below.